 serves 6-8 comfortably as a main

-2 small or 1 large butternut squash, for a total of approx. 4 lbs (you’ll need approximately 5 cups cooked squash)
+2 small or 1 large butternut squash, for a total of roughly 4 lbs (you’ll need about 4 cups cooked squash)

 1 teaspoon hot curry powder